pedropnaves/react-boilerplate/README.md

 - Add manifest.json and other configs in order to setup a PWA app (similar to what we have on create-react-app boilerplate)
 - Add storybook support
 - Add styled components support
-- Add Mock Service Worker in order to mock requests on browser and node environment

 ### Thanks to [@washingtonsoares](https://github.com/washingtonsoares) and [@lukascaska](https://github.com/lukascaska)